toolbear/noughts-and-crosses/README.md

 3. `npm install`
 4. `lineman run` or `./node_modules/.bin/lineman run` or `npm start`
 5. open your web browser to [localhost:8000](http://localhost:8000)
+6. login.
+Any username and password will do
+7. play!

 # Running Tests